go-ina/go-ina.github.io/cmdline_course.md

 # Command-Line Course

 ## Introduction
-The command-line course introduces the fundamental tools and principles of UNIX-based systems.
-Throughout the course, you will learn how to work efficiently in a terminal environment, gaining essential skills for manipulating files, automating tasks, and processing text.
-The goal is to help you become comfortable working directly from the command line so that you can understand and control the inner workings of your system.
+The command-line course introduced the fundamental tools and principles of UNIX-based systems.
+Throughout the course, we learnt how to work efficiently in a terminal environment, gaining essential skills for manipulating files, automating tasks, and processing text.
+The goal is to become comfortable working directly from the command line so that we can understand and control the inner workings of the system.

-Over several weeks, you’ll progress from basic navigation and file operations to writing scripts, processing structured data, and using professional tools such as Git and SSH.
-Each module builds upon the previous one, helping you gradually develop confidence and fluency in using the command line for practical, real-world tasks.
+Over several weeks, we progressed from basic navigation and file operations to writing scripts, processing structured data, and using professional tools such as Git and SSH.
+Each module builds upon the previous one, helping to develop confidence and fluency in using the command line for practical, real-world tasks.

 ---